bondhugula/pluto/README.md

 This is the chain of the entire source-to-source system that polycc will run.

-C code --> Polyhedral extraction -->  Dependence analysis
+C code ⟶ Polyhedral extraction ⟶  Dependence analysis
            (clan or PET)                (ISL or candl)

--->    Pluto transformer
+⟶    Pluto transformer
       (core Pluto algorithm + post transformation)

- --> CLooG                     -->       C (with OpenMP, ivdep pragmas) (cloog + clast processing to mark loops parallel, ivdep)
+ ⟶ CLooG                     ⟶       C (with OpenMP, ivdep pragmas) (cloog + clast processing to mark loops parallel, ivdep)

-1. Automatic Transformations for Communication-Minimized Parallelization and Locality Optimization in the Polyhedral Modelm Uday Bondhugula, M. Baskaran, S.
+1. Automatic Transformations for Communication-Minimized Parallelization and Locality Optimization in the Polyhedral Model, Uday Bondhugula, M. Baskaran, S.
 Krishnamoorthy, J. Ramanujam, A. Rountev, and P. Sadayappan.
 International Conference on Compiler Construction (ETAPS CC), Apr 2008, Budapest, Hungary.